MW 22x10 / N38 - neodymium magnet

 - Due to the option of accurate forming or adaptation to individual needs – neodymium magnets can be produced in many variants of shapes and sizes, which expands the range of their possible uses.

-- Key role in modern technologies – find application in HDD drives, electric motors, medical apparatus and various technologically advanced devices.
+- Significant importance in modern technologies – find application in hard drives, electric motors, medical equipment or various technologically advanced devices.

 Disadvantages of neodymium magnets:

-- Possible danger to health from tiny fragments of magnets pose a threat, in case of ingestion, which is crucial in the aspect of protecting young children.
-Additionally, small elements of these magnets have the potential to be problematic in medical diagnosis when they are in the body.
+- Health risk arising from small pieces of magnets are risky, if swallowed, which is particularly important in the aspect of protecting young children.
+It's also worth noting that tiny parts of these magnets have the potential to be problematic in medical diagnosis in case of swallowing.

 Avoid contact with neodymium magnets if you have a nickel allergy.